nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-use-a-generic-widget-in-layouts.md

 ---
-title: How to Use a Generic Widget in Layouts
+title: 'HOWTO: Use a Generic Widget in Layouts - JSF UI'
 review:
     comment: ''
     date: '2015-12-01'